-CAMPUS CRIME REPORT
+CAMPUS SECURITY REPORT

-Del-Mar-Va Beauty Academy has established the following policy for the distribution of the Campus Crime Report to all prospective students, enrolled students and employees.
-The admissions officer advises prospective students that the Campus Crime Report is on the cd which is given to the prospective student on their first appointment.
-The entire contents of the cd are reviewed with the students at orientation.
+Del-Mar-Va Beauty Academy has established the following policy for the distribution of the Campus Security Report to all prospective students, enrolled students and employees.
+The Campus Security Report is provided to the prospective student on their first appointment.
+The Campus Security Report is also reviewed with the students at orientation.
+Staff are provided with the Campus Security Report at hiring and each year when the report is updated.